How Long Do Nicotine Cravings Last?

 Stress-Induced Reinstatement

 Acute stress can temporarily reactivate extinguished conditioned responses.
 The biological mechanism involves cortisol and norepinephrine release, which can temporarily shift the balance from the new extinction memory back to the original conditioning.
 This is why major life stressors are the leading cause of relapse, even in people who have been quit for years.
+The mental health and quitting guide covers managing this period in detail.

 The Good News